 This blog may contain affiliate links.
 Read our disclosure policy for more info.

 So if you’re thinking about visiting Banff in December this year, then look no further.
-This blog is all about everything you need to know about visiting Banff in the month of December including the best tours, events, activities, and so much more!
+This blog is all about everything you need to know about visiting Banff in the month of December including the best winter tours, events, activities, and so much more!

-Why Visit Banff in December
+Why Visit Banff in December in 2023

-Whether you visit Banff in the fall, summer, spring, or winter you are sure to have a magical time with plenty of incredible activities in Banff to keep yourself busy.
+Whether you visit Banff in the fall, summer, spring, or winter, you are sure to have a magical time with plenty of incredible activities in Banff to keep yourself busy.

 That being said, December is extra special in Banff.

-Banff in December Weather
+December Weather in Banff

-Events in Banff in December
+Events in Banff in December THIS YEAR (2023)

 Christmas at the Castle

 Every year Banff’s historic castle becomes the center of Christmas celebrations.
-The Fairmont Banff Springs is one of the most luxurious hotels in Banff and during the holiday season they really get into the Christmas spirit with decorations everywhere, daily events, and Christmas-themed meals.
+The Fairmont Banff Springs is one of the most luxurious hotels in Banff and during the holiday season, they really get into the Christmas spirit with decorations everywhere, daily events, and Christmas-themed meals.

 The Christmas at the Castle calendar of events changes daily, with some events open to the public and some open for only hotel guests.
 Some of their most popular events include caroling performances and meet and greet sessions with Christmas Characters (Santa Claus and his elves!)
+The Christmas tree light up is also lots of fun!

 Christmas Day FREE Lift Passes

-Looking for more free activities?
+Related Read: Looking for more free activities?
 Check out our blog about 33 FREE things to do in Banff!

-Lake Louise Ice Castles
+Lake Louise Ice Castles, Skating, and Ice bar

-Every December at the Fairmont Chateau Lake Louise you’ll find beautiful ice sculptures sitting on the frozen lake.
+First of all, be sure to check out the beautiful ice castle sculptures sitting on the frozen lake.
 Kids love them and they’re also completely free.

 20 EPIC Things to do in Banff in December